FastEval/FastEval/README.md

 # FastEval

 This project allows you to quickly evaluate language models on a number of benchmarks.
+It focuses on instruction-following and chat language models.
+See the [comparison to lm-evaluation-harness](docs/comparison-to-lm-eval.md) for more information.
 There is also a [leaderboard](https://fasteval.github.io/FastEval/) for comparison between different models.

 ## Features